neoforged/.github/primers/1.21.5/index.md

 }
 ```

-Within the `RenderPass`, you can set the `RenderPipeline` to use, which defines the associated shaders, bind any samplers from other targets or set uniforms, scisssor a part of a screen to render, and set the vertex and index buffers used to define the vertices to render.
-Finally, Everything can be drawn to the screen using one of the `draw` methods, providing the starting index and the vertex count.
+Within the `RenderPass`, you can set the `RenderPipeline` to use, which defines the associated shaders, bind any samplers from other targets or set uniforms, scissor a part of a screen to render, and set the vertex and index buffers used to define the vertices to render.
+Finally, everything can be drawn to the screen using one of the `draw` methods, providing the starting index and the vertex count.

 ```java
 // We will assume you have constructed a `GpuTexture` texture for the color data